arblane/visual-lurk-firebot-setup/README.md

 + !unlurk (!back)

 Streamer Info
-+ Customize the colors and position to your liking
++ Customize the position to your liking
 + Customize the html file location
++ The chatter's Twitch colors will be used for the background gradient color